tangfy97/PriBeM/ReadMe.md

 This repo hosts the source code of Privacy-sensitive Behaviour Miner (PriBM) for Java/Android applications.

+Privacy-sensitive Behaviour Miner (PriBM) is a semi-automatic tool to find privacy-relevant behaviours in programs.

 Samples used for the experiments are listed under folder `examples\`.

 The manually annotated BOM and EOM files are located under `basic\`.